ZWStatLab/ACE/application/script/DeepCluster/README.md

 ## DeepCluster Experiments
-This folder explains how to adapt the DeepCluster (https://github.com/facebookresearch/deepcluster) training script to reproduce the deep clustering results used in our experiments.
+This folder explains how to adapt the DeepCluster (https://github.com/facebookresearch/deepcluster) training script to generate the deep clustering results used in our experiments.

 1. Clone the original DeepCluster repo: git clone https://github.com/facebookresearch/deepcluster